 But do it anyway.
-When you first start pulling yourself together you will just be going through the motions without feeling any motivation behind them.
+When you first start pulling yourself together, you’ll just be going through the motions without feeling any motivation behind them.

 Push through, be steadfast and determined and accept the fact that life clearly isn’t always comfortable.
 But also remember that impermanence is inevitable and no feeling lasts forever.
 Good or bad.

-Do these things for a week or two and you will feel the fog lift.
+Do these things for a week or two and you’ll feel the fog lift.

 Doing these things won’t fix your problems or magically erase the pain.
 Reality is reality.

-They will help you from getting sick and from slipping into an even worse mental state.
-They will also help you find strength that you forgot you had.
+They’ll help keep you from getting sick and from slipping into an even worse mental state.
+They’ll also help you find strength that you forgot you had.